ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     the name of a VIRTEL variable.

 row,col,len
     row, column, and length of the destination field on the screen.
 If the SCREEN parameter is not specified, the variable will be copied to the current cursor position.
-For row, col and len, a value of '=' means the value of the current row, col or len as set by “SET$ SCREEN-POSITION”, page 201. type
+For row, col and len, a value of '=' means the value of the current row, col or len as set by “SET$ SCREEN-POSITION” <#_V456UG_201. type
-(   optional) may indicate one of the following values:
+    (optional) may indicate one of the following values:

         TYPE=ERASE-FIELD
             indicates that the destination field is cleared to nulls before copying the data.
 If the variable name2 does not exist, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction.
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction.
 If the destination row and column specify a protected field of the 3270 screen, the scenario terminates abnormally and message VIRS129E is issued to the system console.
 If the destination field is unprotected but the variable value is too long for the field, the data will be silently truncated.

 1.23.31.
 COPY$ VARIABLE-TO-SYSTEM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^